narroviz/starter/README.story.md

 - Post to FotP (Author posts)
 - Add data to open data repo (with necessary metadata, scripts when possible)
 - Record Process video and post to FotP/Patreon (optional)
-- Make sure repo is on wanderwhim
+- Make sure repo is on narro
 - Update s3
 - Update homepage
 - Release assets - author can tap the promotion team to post assets, but otherwise expected that authors post.